Under Patel, FBI heightens focus on violent crime, illegal immigration. Other threats abound, too

 A mandate to ‘crush violent crime’

-Then-Director Robert Mueller transformed the FBI after the Sept.
-11, 2001, attacks into a national security, intelligence-gathering agency.
-Agents were reassigned from investigations into drugs, violent crime and white-collar fraud to fight terrorism.
-In a top 10 priority list from 2002, protecting the U.S. from terrorism was first.
-Fighting violent crime was near the bottom, above only supporting law enforcement partners and technology upgrades.

-The FBI’s new list of priorities places “Crush Violent Crime” as a top pillar alongside “Defend the Homeland,” though FBI leaders have also sought to stress that counterterrorism remains the bureau’s principal mandate.
+The FBI’s new list of priorities places “Crush Violent Crime” as a top pillar alongside “Defend the Homeland,” though FBI leaders stress that counterterrorism remains the bureau’s principal mandate.

-Testifying before lawmakers last month, Patel took care to note the surge in terrorism threats following the Oct.
+Testifying before lawmakers last month, Patel noted the surge in terrorism threats following the Oct.
 7, 2023, attack on Israel by Hamas and a Chinese espionage threat he said had yielded investigations in each of the bureau’s offices.
 But the accomplishments he dwelled on first concerned efforts to “take dangerous criminals off our streets,” including the arrests of three suspects on the “Ten Most Wanted” list, and large drug seizures.

 Rounding out the priority list are two newcomers: “Rebuild Public Trust” and “Fierce Organizational Accountability.”

-Those reflect claims amplified by Patel and Bongino that the bureau had become politicized through its years of investigations of Trump, whose Mar-a-Lago home was searched by agents for classified documents in 2022.
+Those reflect claims amplified by Patel and his deputy, Dan Bongino, that the bureau had become politicized through its years of investigations of Trump, whose Mar-a-Lago home was searched by agents for classified documents in 2022.
 Close allies of Trump, both men have committed to disclose files from past investigations, including into Russian election interference and the Jan.
 6, 2021, riot at the U.S. Capitol, that have fueled grievances against the bureau.

 They’ve also pledged to examine matters that have captivated attention in conservative circles, like the leak of a draft Supreme Court opinion that overturned Roe v.
 Wade.
 Employees have spent hours poring over documents from the sex trafficking case against financier Jeffrey Epstein, a favorite subject of conspiracy theorists, to prepare them for release.

-Patel had forecast his interest in rejiggering priorities long before becoming director, including by saying that if he ran the bureau, he would “let good cops be good cops” and push agents into the field.
-A critic as a House Republican staffer of the FBI’s Trump-Russia investigation, which he calls an example of politicized law enforcement, he had said that he would support breaking off the FBI’s “intel shops” to focus on crime-fighting.

-James Gagliano, a retired FBI supervisor, said he would like to see more specific information about the new priorities but was heartened by an enhanced violent crime focus so long as other initiatives weren’t abandoned.
+James Gagliano, a retired FBI supervisor, said he was heartened by an enhanced violent crime focus so long as other initiatives weren’t abandoned.

 “Mission priorities change,” Gagliano said.
 “The threat matrix changes.
 You’ve got to constantly get out in front of that.”

-FBI and Justice Department officials see the fight against transnational gangs as part of their counterterrorism mandate, taking advantage of the Trump administration’s designation of the violent street gangs MS-13 and Tren de Aragua as foreign terrorist organizations to bring terrorism-related charges against defendants, including a Venezuelan man suspected of being a high-ranking TdA member and a Utah father-son suspected of providing material support to a Mexican cartel — a charge typically used for cases involving groups like the Islamic State and al-Qaida.
+FBI and Justice Department officials see the fight against transnational gangs as part of their counterterrorism mandate, taking advantage of the administration’s designation of the violent street gangs MS-13 and Tren de Aragua as foreign terrorist organizations to bring terrorism-related charges against defendants, including a Venezuelan man suspected of being a high-ranking TdA member.

-A former Justice Department terrorism prosecutor, Patel has called the FBI’s Joint Terrorism Task Forces — interagency units in the bureau’s 55 field offices — as “shining examples” of its mission.
-Those task forces spent years pursuing suspects in the Capitol riot but have now been enlisted to track down cartel members, he has said.

-After an Egyptian man whose work authorization in the U.S. had expired was arrested on charges of using a homemade flamethrower and Molotov cocktails to attack a group drawing attention to Israeli hostages in Gaza, administration officials held up the case as proof of their philosophy that immigration enforcement is tantamount to protecting national security.

-The FBI says its domestic terrorism investigations continue uninterrupted, though Patel at times has discussed the threat in different terms than Wray, who led the bureau as it investigated the Capitol riot and who cited it as evidence of the dangers of homegrown extremists.
-At hearings last month, Patel pointed to a string of arsons and vandalism acts at Tesla dealerships as domestic terrorism acts that commanded the FBI’s resources and attention.

-As it reconfigures its resources, the FBI has moved to reassign some agents focused on domestic terrorism to a new task force set up to investigate the Oct.
-7 Hamas attack and its aftermath, according to people familiar with the matter who spoke on condition of anonymity to discuss personnel moves.

 One national security concern Patel has preached continuity on in public is the threat from China, which he said in a recent Fox News interview keeps him up at night.
-Wray often called China the gravest long-term threat to national security, and when he stepped aside in January the FBI was contending with an espionage operation that gave officials in Beijing access to private texts and phone conversations of an unknown number of Americans.
+Wray often called China the gravest long-term threat to national security.
+When he stepped aside in January the FBI was contending with an espionage operation that gave officials in Beijing access to private texts and phone conversations of an unknown number of Americans.

 There are signs of a broader national security realignment.

-A task force tracking foreign influence, like Russia’s attempts to interfere in American democracy, was disbanded and the Justice Department has scaled back criminal enforcement of a statute requiring registration of U.S. lobbying on behalf of foreign entities.
+A task force tracking foreign influence was disbanded and the Justice Department has scaled back criminal enforcement of a statute requiring registration of U.S. lobbying on behalf of foreign entities.

-All of that concerns retired FBI supervisor Frank Montoya, a longtime counterintelligence official who says fentanyl and drug cartels are not “existential” threats in the same way Russia and China are.
-When it comes to complicated, interagency espionage work, the FBI, he said, has always “been the glue that made it all work.”

-Patel makes no apologies for priorities he says come from the White House.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.